 Have you ever wondered what the difference between hemp seed oil vs. CBD oil is?
 The answer may surprise you – they both originate from the cannabis plant, but they’re not the same!
-Use this guide to learn more about their many different uses and applications so you can decide which option is right for you and your needs.
+Use this guide to learn more about their different uses and applications to decide which option is right for you and your needs.

 Text stating CBD Oil vs. Hemp Seed Oil: The Very Important Difference